-This is the amount of power your pedal needs and is most commonly described as milliamps (mA).
+This is the amount of current your pedal needs and is most commonly described as milliamps (mA).
 As a general guide, analog pedals like overdrives will draw up to around 30mA.
 Digital devices will often need 300mA and up.
 If you aren't sure, check the manual or ask the maker.

 It is impossible to "over-current" a pedal.
 You can plug a pedal that requires 100mA into an outlet that provides 500mA and the pedal will only draw what it needs.
 It won't be damaged.
 This is also why it's common practice to chain a few low current devices to one high current outlet.

 The flip side is that a pedal that needs 500mA will not work on a 100mA outlet.
 It won't be damaged, it simply won't turn on, or if it does it might not work properly or sound right.

 This one is critical.
 While it's not possible to "over-current" a pedal, it's most definitely possible to give it too much voltage!
 Many a 9v pedal has met it's demise at the hands of an 18v outlet.
 Yes, it sucks.
 We've all done it.

 9v is the most common, but never assume!
 Again, check with your pedal's manual or maker.

 Your pedal will be either centre positive or negative.
 The most common type is centre negative, and a lot of pedals have polarity protection built in, but it's always important to double check!

 Like 9v, the most common is 2.1mm which refers to the centre pin.